Giovanni da Pian del Carpine: Books

 The Ystoria Mongalorum is the report compiled by Carpine, of his trip to the Mongol Empire.
 Written in the 1240s, it is the oldest European account of the Mongols.
 Carpine was the first European to try to chronicle Mongol history.
 Two versions of the Ystoria Mongalorum are known to exist: Carpine's own and another, usually referred to as the Tartar Relation.

-An English translation of Giovanni's book title is History of the Mongols, which serves as a report of the travels of Giovanni and the friars to the Mongolian Empire.
+An English translation of Giovanni's book title is History of the Mongols, which serves as a report of the travels of Giovanni and the friars to the Mongol Empire.
 In his book, Giovanni includes a prologue as well as several chapters which cover specific topics including religious practices, culture, and combat methods.
 The Europeans generally held a poor viewpoint of the Mongols in the 13th century, when Giovanni wrote his book, and this is evident in the book's inclusion of both positive and negative descriptions of the Mongols that Giovanni and his men encountered.

 Erik Hildinger translated Giovanni's book into English.

+Along with Epistola de vita Tartarorum (1237) by Friar Julian, Relatio (1245–1246) by Benedict of Poland, and Itinerarium ad partes orientales (1255) by William of Rubruck, it is among the earliest Western European sources to contain significant information about Russia, all of which date to the mid-13th century.
+Carpine's account accurately assesses the importance of fur in the economy of medieval Russia and is therefore still used as a source of information by modern historians.